-The Corporation has been notified of a threatened claim by Raymond James.
+The Corporation was notified of a threatened claim by Raymond James.
 In September 2016, the Corporation and Raymond James entered a suite of linkage agreements to facilitate Raymond James's acquisition of a portion of the US Private Client Services (PCS) unit of Deutsche Asset & Wealth Management.
-Raymond James claims that the Corporation breached several of those linkage agreements by failing to provide promised services or fees, and threatened legal action if the parties cannot resolve the dispute.
+Raymond James claimed that the Corporation breached several of those linkage agreements by failing to provide promised services or fees, and threatened legal action if the parties cannot resolve the dispute.
+On September 13, 2021, Raymond James and two client advisors filed a FINRA arbitration against the Corporation and DBAG based on the threatened claims.
+The Corporation has answered the statement of claim and discovery has commenced.
+An evidentiary hearing is scheduled starting February 27, 2023.